markusahlstrand/cloudworker-proxy/README.md

 - oauth2Audience, the oauth2 audience.
 This is optional for some providers
 - oauth2Scopes, the oauth2 scopes.
 - oauth2CallbackPath, the path for the callback to the proxy.
 Defaults to '/callback',
+- oauth2CallbackType, the way the sesion info is communicated back to the client.
+Can be set to 'cookie' or 'query'.
+Defaults to 'cookie',
 - oauth2LogoutPath, get requests to this url will causes the session to be closed.
 Defaults to '/logout',
 - oauth2LoginPath, a url for triggering a new login flow.
 Defaults to '/login',
 - oauth2ServerTokenPath, the path to the token endpoint on the oauth2 server.
 Defaults to '/oauth/token',